Germinating the seeds

 When the seedlings are 1-2 months old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedlings in each pot.

-Fertilizing -- For the first 1-2 months, feed weekly with a very dilute (1/8th strength) liquid fertilizer.
-Hydroponic fertilizer works the best for this, because it is easily absorbed and contains all essential nutrients.
-After 2 months, you may switch to a slow-release, granular fertilizer and feed every 2 months.
+Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
+I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
+After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients (I use this).
+Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 Watering -- Once the seedlings are a month old, you may stop keeping the soil surface moist at all times.
 Aim to keep the rest of the soil evenly moist (but not soggy).